Yarten/matplotlib-cpp/README.md

 Welcome to matplotlib-cpp, possibly the simplest C++ plotting library.
 It is built to resemble the plotting API used by Matlab and matplotlib.

+This is a forked repository and I add some tricks to handle both string value and double value generally for arguments input.

 Usage